 Miliary Tuberculosis (TB)

 Tuberculosis is a contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 Tuberculosis usually affects the lungs in one or a few locations.
-Miliary tuberculosis is so named because of the innumerable tiny spots that form in the lungs are the size of millet, the small round seeds in bird food.
+Miliary tuberculosis is so named because the innumerable tiny spots that form in the lungs are the size of millet, the small round seeds in bird food.

 Miliary tuberculosis may affect one organ or several organs or occur throughout the body.
-It often affects the lungs, liver, and bone marrow but may affect any organ, including the tissues that cover the brain and spinal cord (meninges) and the membrane around the heart (pericardium).
+It most often affects the lungs, liver, and bone marrow but may affect any organ, including the tissues that cover the brain and spinal cord (meninges) and the two-layered membrane around the heart (pericardium).

 Miliary tuberculosis occurs most often in the following: